A condo complex with HOA, indicating community living and homeowners' association in real estate.

 Naturally, living in an HOA community has some advantages.
 For example:

-• You have access to well-maintained common areas and potentially amenities like tennis courts, swimming pools and parks.
+• You have access to well-maintained common areas and potential amenities like tennis courts, swimming pools and parks.

 • The HOA may handle exterior repairs and services for homeowners, such as keeping the streets clear and sidewalks shoveled.

-• No more having an awkward confrontation with your garage band neighbor: HOAs take care of and mediate neighborly or community disputes.
+• HOAs often take care of and mediate neighborly or community disputes.

 Cons

-Despite these benefits, you may encounter some downsides – particularly if your preferred homeownership experience is different than that of your neighbors.
-Consider these potential impacts:
+You may encounter some downsides of living in an HOA community – particularly if your preferred homeownership experience is different than that of your neighbors.
+Consider these potential cons:

 • The rules on exterior design, pets, street parking and other concerns can be restrictive.

 • Some HOA fees are expensive, and they can change without warning.
-Also, if you don’t want all the amenities that these fees cover, you’ll still have to pay the fees.
+Plus, if you don’t want all the amenities that these fees cover, you’ll still have to pay the fees.

-• Residents can be fined for violating the HOA rules, so it’s important to make sure you have a clear understanding of the rules.
+• Residents can be fined for violating the HOA rules, so it’s important to make sure you have a clear understanding of the policies in place.
 Otherwise, you may end up paying your HOA even more money.

 Homeowners Association FAQs

-Let’s take a look at some of the frequently asked questions about homeowners associations.
+Here are some frequently asked questions about homeowners associations.

-A homeowners association, or HOA, is in charge of overseeing the management of certain residential communities.
-HOAs maintain sets of rules and regulations, such as noise level restrictions, the upkeep of amenities and home appearance.
+An HOA is in charge of overseeing the management of certain residential communities.
+HOAs maintain sets of rules and regulations, such as noise level restrictions, the upkeep of amenities and home appearances.

 What’s usually included in HOA fees?

-While what’s included in HOA fees will vary depending on property location and other factors, fees often include trash pickup, landscaping, community amenities, security, maintenance and repairs.
+While the costs covered by HOA fees vary depending on property location and other factors, these fees often include trash pickup, landscaping, community amenities, security, maintenance and repairs.

-The cost of HOA fees varies significantly depending on location, amenities provided and more.
-On average, HOA membership fees for single-family homeowners are about $200 – $300 per month.
-When purchasing a home, it’s important to factor your HOA fees into your budget so you know you can afford this regular payment alongside your other recurring expenses.
+The amount you’ll pay in HOA fees depends on factors like location and available amenities.
+On average, HOA membership fees for single-family homeowners are about $100 – $300 per month.
+When purchasing a home, it’s important to factor your HOA fees into your budget so you know you can afford this regular payment alongside other recurring expenses.

 What happens if I don’t pay my HOA fees?

-If you’re a member of a community with an HOA and don’t pay your fees, you’ll likely face an additional late fee.
-If you continue to not pay your HOA fees, you could face more significant consequences, such as a lien, lawsuit or even foreclosure.
+If you’re a member of a community with an HOA and don’t pay your fees, you’ll likely face a late fee.
+If you continue to miss these payments, you could face more significant consequences, such as a lien, lawsuit or even foreclosure.

 The Bottom Line: Determine Whether An HOA Suits Your Lifestyle

-Having an HOA can be a boon to a homeowner, making your neighborhood more livable and enhancing your property value.
-Make sure you’re well-informed about what your fees include and how you can interact with the HOA board if you have questions or concerns.
-Deciding whether a property with an HOA is right for you is just one of many choices you’ll make on your buying journey.
+Having an HOA can benefit homeowners by enhancing neighborhood livability and boosting real estate property values.
+Make sure you’re well-informed about what your HOA fees cover and how to communicate with the HOA board if you have questions or concerns.
+Deciding whether a property with an HOA is right for you is just one of many choices you’ll make on your home buying journey.

 Are you ready to take the first step toward buying a home?
-Take action and start your mortgage application today with the Home Loan Experts at Rocket Mortgage.
+Start your mortgage application today with the Home Loan Experts at Rocket Mortgage®.

 Victoria Araj